-Although there are exceptional single-driver IEMs, some of the most popular in-ear monitors feature between five and twelve speakers per ear.
-Earphones tend to be more popular with people who play acoustic instruments.
-IEMs are a better option than earbuds and headphones if you’re used to only using headphones or earplugs, IEMs are a better choice.
+There are great single-driver IEMs, but the most popular ones have five to twelve speakers per ear.
+Earphones are more popular with people who play acoustic instruments.
+If you’re used to using headphones or earplugs, IEMs are a better choice.

 How Much Will You Pay For IEMs?

 You can spend anywhere between two and four figures on the best IEMs.
-The average price of an IEM seems to be in the middle-to-low three figures.
+The average price of an IEM is in the middle-to-low three figures.

 What is the Difference: IEM Vs Earbuds?

 Earbuds are typically made of all-plastic materials.
 They are made with a one-size-(hopefully)-fits-all design.
 They function in the same way as speakers placed right next to your ears.
-These two factors, the all-plastic design of the ear and the outer ear fit don’t do well in terms of sound isolation.
+These two factors, the all-plastic design of the ear and the outer ear fit could be better in terms of sound isolation.

-IEMs can provide a greater level of noise isolation because they are placed directly in the ear canal.
+IEMs can provide greater noise isolation because they are placed directly in the ear canal.
 IEMs can also be fitted with removable (and replaceable) ear tips in various sizes and shapes.

 Some have a dual or triple-pronged design that reaches further into the ear canal to provide superior noise isolation.

 There is fine print here.
-You can’t get the excellent sound isolation you want if your ears don’t seal properly.
+You can only get the excellent sound isolation you want if your ears seal properly.
 It would help if you choose the right ear tip to achieve this.
 This article will help you determine which ear tips you should use.

 Once you have found the perfect fit, the volume benefit of IEMs is obvious.
 IEMs can be louder but not necessarily expose your ears to higher decibels.

-You won’t hear this if you don’t listen to music at loud volumes.
-But the truth is that the reason we raise the volume so often has nothing to do with the music.
+If you don’t listen to music really loud, you won’t hear this.
+But the real reason we often turn up the noise has nothing to do with the music.
 We are often forced to increase the volume to drown the external noise.

 Earplugs can be used as in-ear monitors to create a good seal.
 This dramatically reduces external noises.
 Earbuds are placed on the outer ear and do not seal the ear canal.
 This allows for a lot more ambient noise to enter.

-If you are using your earbuds in noisy environments, it is best to turn up the volume.
-You won’t be capable of eliminating all ambient noise even if you do.
+When you use your earbuds in a noisy place, you should turn up the noise.
+Even if you do, you won’t be capable of eliminating all ambient noise.

 You can also listen to IEMs at lower volumes but still hear the music well because the ambient noise isn’t as distracting.
 IEMs are an essential part of any gym-goer’s toolkit.
 They fit in your ear, so you can hear your music and block out background music.

 You might also raise the volume if you have trouble hearing the details of the music.
-You might need to turn the volume up to 11 to hear the bass on a track.
+You should turn the volume up to 11 to hear the bass on a track.
 Again, the problem is not the volume.
 The problem is the sound quality of the device.

 You will hear all you need and want at much lower volumes if you have a device with better sound quality.